Functional sets with typed symbols : Mixed zonotopes and Polynotopes for hybrid nonlinear reachability and filtering

-The computation times with a Matlab implementation are reported in Table~\ref{table:lotkaf}: The mixed encoding does not increase very significantly the computation time in spite of the number of discrete configurations, contrary to the number of generators.
-The simulation results reported in Fig.~\ref{fig:lotkaf} show a significant improvement of accuracy compared to EZGKF in a purely bounded-error setting with $q=200$ generators as in \cite{Combastel2016}.
+\REVo{ The table~\ref{table:lotkaf} reports the computation times with a Matlab implementation } : The mixed encoding does not increase very significantly the computation time in spite of the number of discrete configurations, contrary to the number of generators.
+The evolution in time of the memory footprint of $\spoly{x}$ with $\redop{50}$ is also reported in Fig.~\ref{fig:lotkafmem}: once again, only a slight increase is observed in the mixed case ($g=2$) compared to the continuous one ($g=0$).
+The simulation results reported in Fig.~\ref{fig:lotkaf} show a significant improvement of accuracy compared to EZGKF in a purely bounded-error setting which requires around $\SI{2.5}{\second}$ with $q=200$ generators as in \cite{Combastel2016}.
 In particular, PKF shows an enhanced ability to reconstruct $x_2$ from noisy measurements of $x_1$.
 Mixed encoding tends to give results with increased accuracy, especially for $x_1$, provided the number of generators is sufficient.
 Meanwhile, the maximum degree of computed polytopes is decreased from $6$ (resp. $7$) in the continuous case $g=0$ with $q=50$ (resp. $q=100$) to only $4$ in both mixed cases i.e. $g=2$ with $q=50$ or $100$.
 This is consistent with the reduced size of remainder intervals for $g=2$ and the influence of rewriting rules, in particular the inclusion neutral rule (\ref{eq:rrspow}).
 This illustrates the ability of PKF to efficiently deal with nonlinear and mixed dynamics.